304 North Cardinal St.

-The exhibits are scattered around the Canary Wharf estate and start near Jubilee Place, Canary Wharf’s tube station.
+All of the exhibits are scattered throughout the Canary Wharf estate and start near Jubilee Place, Canary Wharf’s tube station.

-Here’s 6 top tips to help you navigate the Connected by Light event:
+For newcomers or old-timers alike, here are our 6 top tips to help you navigate the Connected by Light event.

 Everyone talks about warm coats and jackets — which is true — but the lights’ festival usually involves a surprising amount of walking!

-The light features are scattered across the estate, so covering them all involves quite a trek.
+The light features are scattered across the ever-growing estate, so covering them all involves quite a trek.

 There are plenty of places to sit though, glowing colour-changing benches are frequent exhibits!

-Also making a return in 2021-22, Canary Wharf’s ice skating rink is back!
+Running alongside the festival, Canary Wharf’s ice skating rink is open until February 23rd 2023.
 The outdoor ice skating rink is the perfect pairing with the winter lights festival and is located in Canada Square park.

 This year the rink is fully-covered, so is also a great last-minute substitute if the weather turns on the largely outdoor winter lights festival!